cesbo/help/src/content/docs/en/astra/troubleshooting/udp-input.md

 ---
-title: Common Issues with UDP Reception
+title: Common Issues with UDP Input
 ---

 UDP (User Datagram Protocol) - communication protocol in local networks or Internet, with minimal delays and minimal stability.